aroberge/reeborg-world-creation/the-many-different-editors.md

 ## The library editor

 The purpose of this editor is to provide an opportunity for the students to learn about Python's `import` statement, and realise that a library "module" is just regular program.
-It is also a useful place for a beginner to save some commonly used function.
+It is also a useful place for a beginner to save some commonly used functions .

 The name `library` is in lower case in the tab, reflecting its use in a Python program as in